You can set the number of networking tables in the Schedule tab on Admin Panel.

 - What is the industry of your event?
 For example, venture industry is usually more active compared to nuclear physics.

-- What is the nature of your event and your attendees?
+- What are the nature of your event and your attendees?
 If it is a trade show, sponsors may not wish to leave their booths, thus, networking less.

 Using this combination of the formula and important conditions you can get a better understanding of how to count your amount of tables or meeting slots.
 You also won’t get too many/too little meeting slots or too many/too little networking tables.
 Finally, your networking area will be always busy, but not too busy - it will be balanced :)